fzerocentral/fzerocentral/rules/climax.md

 1. The use of cheat devices such as Action Replay are forbidden on the ladder.
 Restore points on the Wii U VC or save-states for mGBA are not to be misused.
 See Save State Rules below for a detailed explaination.

-1. FZC reserves the right to request proof of your times.
-Proof could be requested at random or a concern that false times may have been submitted.
-Video proof is the preferred standard but understand that some people are unable to make videos, so photo proof of the records screen is accepted as well.
-Any requests for proof will be handled by a member of the F-Zero Staff.

 ## F-Zero Climax Emulator Rules